Cap-go/website/content/blog/introducing-end-to-end-security-to-capacitor-updater-with-code-signing.md

 ## Credits

-Thanks a lot to [Ionic](https://ionic.com), this article is based on [this article](https://ionic.io/blog/introducing-the-ionic-end-to-end-testing-reference-example) rewroted with chat-gpt-3 and adapted.
+Thanks a lot to [Ionic](https://ionic.com), this article is based on [this article](https://ionic.io/blog/introducing-the-ionic-end-to-end-testing-reference-example) rewrote with chat-gpt-3 and adapted.